Services

 The Freedom of information Act 2000 provides you with the right to obtain information held by Locala Health and Wellbeing, subject to a number of exemptions.
 If you would like to request some information from us, please visit the Freedom of information section of our website.

-Our Data Security and Protection policy is available through this website ‘About us/Locala policies and procedures’.
+Our Data Security and Protection policy is available through this website ‘About us/Locala/Policies.

 Please note: if your request is for information we hold about you (for example, your health record), please instead see the section on Your Rights.